Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Pseudo-Disjointedness

-For the last part, we \Cref{le: subsp dim formula}.
+For the last part, we use \Cref{le: subsp dim formula}.
 Namely, given two generic centers $c_1,c_2$, their intersection may be taken to be a generic subspace of dimension $\dim c_1+\dim c_2-N$.
 Then the intersection of $c_1\wedge c_2$ with a generic $c_3$ can be taken to be a generic subspace of dimension $\dim c_1+\dim c_2+\dim c_3-2N$, and so on.
-By reiteration, we get \Cref{ineq: pseudo} for $k=-1$. \end{proof}
+By reiteration, we get \Cref{ineq: pseudo} for $k=-1$.
+In particular, it holds for any $k\ge 0$. \end{proof}

 Taking \Cref{ineq: pseudo} as an alternative definition for pseudo-disjointedness, we have that pesudo-disjointedness with respect to $k\le -2$ is equivalent to $\textit{\textbf c}$ being disjoint.
 Indeed, assume $c_{\{1,2\}}\neq \emptyset$.
-Then $\dim c_1+\dim c_2\ge N+1 \dim c_1\wedge c_2$ by \Cref{ineq: pseudo}.
+Then $\dim c_1+\dim c_2\ge N+1+ \dim c_1\wedge c_2$ by \Cref{ineq: pseudo}.
 It follows by \Cref{le: int + join} that $\dim c_1\vee c_2\ge N+1$ which is a contradiction.
 Similarly, pseudo-disjointedness for $k=-1$ is equivalent to $c_i$ meeting in the expected dimension, i.e.

-We end by specializing pseudo-disjointedness to point centers.
-These are the most common types of centers in application; take for instance the standard point multiview variety $\mathcal M_{\mathcal C}$ as defined in the introduction.
+Let us also consider pseudo-disjointedness for point centers.
+These are the most common types of centers in application, take for instance the point multiview variety $\mathcal M_{\mathcal C}$ as defined in the introduction.
 In this case, we can express \Cref{ineq: pseudo} as